 How to Hire Lawyers

-Our laws are based on a system of precedent, which means they are constantly changing, and some of citations in the book may be outdated by time of publication.
+Our laws are based on a system of precedent, which means they are constantly changing, and some of citations in the book may be outdated by the time of publication.
 Also understand that although this book is not meant to be an advertisement, it may have that effect and the choice of an attorney is an important decision that should not be based on advertisements alone.
 It is also not meant to be legal advice, as every case needs to be judged on its own merits and the references in the book may not apply to a particular set of facts or legal circumstances.
 Our goal was for this book to just to reduce some of the mystery and apprehension about approaching law firms and to guide consumers to lawyers that best fit their situation.
 Nothing can really replace a meeting with your potential attorney.
 Andrew and I make it a rule to meet all our new clients in person, and we recommend that you do the same before selecting your attorney.
 You can buy this book on Amazon here: How to Hire Lawyers. - José Bautista & Andrew LeRoy

 Ten Common Questions in Personal Injury Cases